MissVeronica/um-ratings-members-directory/README.md

 ## Updates
 1. Version 1.0.0
-2. Version 1.1.0 Sorting stars
+2. Version 1.1.0 Sorting stars and one or two lines per rating

 ## Translations or Text changes
 Use the "Say What?" plugin with text domain ultimate-member.